-Our youngest dancers wear a blue branded T shirt, with leggings / trackies and light trainers / sandshoes / plimsoles.
+Our youngest dancers wear a branded LDPA minis T shirt, with leggings / trackies and light trainers / sandshoes / plimsoles.

-T shirts are available directly from us, and cost £5.50
+T shirts are available directly from us, and cost from £5.50

-Our Street and Freestyle dancers wear a branded T shirt (Red in Louise's classes, Blue in Nicky's), or class leotard, with black leggings or trackies, jazz shoes, jazz trainers or light trainers.
+Our Street and Freestyle dancers wear a branded T shirt (A choice of colours in Louise's classes, Blue in Nicky's), or class leotard, with black leggings or trackies, BLACK jazz shoes, black jazz trainers or Black light trainers.

 T shirts are available directly from us, prices starting at £5.50, leotards from £9.00

 Dance shoes can be bought from us, or from any reputable dance shop or web site

 Our Musical theatre students wear a black, branded polo shirt, with any black bottoms and black dance trainers or light trainers.

 This is line with the IDTA's uniform policy for Musical Theatre exams